 2.3 Commencement of Service:

 2.3.1 Control Area Services.
-Prior to the commencement of service, Customer shall demonstrate that it has made adequate arrangements for required ancillary services necessary to permit Customer to operate its system [control area?] while interconnected with the Transmission System in a manner that will not compromise the reliability of service on the Transmission System.
-Customer shall contract for or have available to it resources within its control area [confirm whether Customer will be a control area] that are capable of supplying in real time any deviations between Customer’s generation schedules and the actual deliveries of electricity to the Transmission System.
-To the extent Customer fails to contract for or provide such generator imbalance service to the satisfaction of Provider, Customer shall be deemed to take, and hereby shall acquire and pay for, such generator imbalance service from Provider pursuant to the terms and conditions of the standard form of Generator Imbalance Agreement of the Entergy Operating Companies then in effect and on file with FERC.
+Prior to the commencement of service, Customer shall demonstrate that it has made adequate arrangements for required ancillary services necessary to permit Customer to operate its system while interconnected with the Transmission System in a manner that will not compromise the reliability of service on the Transmission System.
+Customer shall contract for or have available to it resources that are capable of supplying in real time any deviations between Customer’s generation schedules and the actual deliveries of electricity to the Transmission System.
+To the extent Customer fails to contract for or provide such generator imbalance service to the satisfaction of Provider, Customer shall be deemed to take, and thereby shall acquire and pay for, such generator imbalance service from Provider pursuant to the terms and conditions of the standard form of Generator Imbalance Agreement of the Entergy Operating Companies then in effect and on file with FERC, which shall be deemed to be applicable to Customer.

 2.3.2 Service to Customer’s Existing System and Facilities.
-Prior to the commencement of service, Customer shall demonstrate that it has in place, subject to the provisions of this Agreement, all Metering Equipment, Data Acquisition Equipment, Protective Equipment, any other associated equipment, and software necessary for: (i) the operation of the Customer’s existing system as a Control Area consistent with the requirements of the Tariff and the safe and reliable operation of the Provider Transmission System, and for (ii) Provider to measure the electricity produced by each existing generating resource that is connected to the Entergy system or on a part of the Customers’ system that is connected to the Entergy system.
+Prior to the commencement of service, Customer shall demonstrate that it has in place, subject to the provisions of this Agreement, all Metering Equipment, Data Acquisition Equipment, Protective Equipment, any other associated equipment, and software necessary for: (i) the operation of the Customer’s existing system within a Control Area consistent with the requirements of the Tariff and the safe and reliable operation of the Provider Transmission System, and for (ii) Provider to measure the electricity produced by each existing generating resource that is connected to the Entergy system or on a part of the Customers’ system that is connected to the Entergy system.

 2.3.3 Service to New Facilities.
-Prior to the commencement of the testing and commercial operation of any new generation resources connected to the Customer’s transmission system, Provider and Customer shall install, subject to the provisions of this Agreement, all Metering Equipment, Data Acquisition Equipment, Protective Equipment, any other associated equipment, and software necessary for: (i) the operation of the Customer’s system as a Control Area consistent with the requirements of the Tariff and the safe and reliable operation of the Provider’s Transmission System, and for (ii) Provider to measure the electricity produced by each new and existing generating source that is connected to the Entergy system or on a part of the Customer’s system that is connected to the Entergy system.
+Prior to the commencement of the testing and commercial operation of any new generation resources connected to the Customer’s transmission system, Provider and Customer shall install, subject to the provisions of this Agreement, all Metering Equipment, Data Acquisition Equipment, Protective Equipment, any other associated equipment, and software necessary for: (i) the operation of the Customer’s system within a Control Area consistent with the requirements of the Tariff and the safe and reliable operation of the Provider’s Transmission System, and for (ii) Provider to measure the electricity produced by each new and existing generating source that is connected to the Entergy system or on a part of the Customer’s system that is connected to the Entergy system.

 2.4 Effect of Termination: Customer’s provision of notice to terminate this Agreement shall not relieve Customer of its obligation to pay Provider any rates, charges, fees, or costs provided for under this Agreement and that are owed to Provider as of the date of termination.
 The applicable provisions of this Agreement shall continue in effect after expiration, cancellation, or termination hereof to the extent necessary to provide for final billings, billing adjustments, and the determination and enforcement of liability and indemnification obligations arising from acts or events that occurred while this Agreement was in effect.